 Ms. Ann Kalass is the CEO of Starfish Family Services, a private non-profit agency serving vulnerable children and families.
 Starfish is a leading provider of early childhood development and parenting programs, children’s mental health services, after-school programs, and an emergency shelter for teens and youth in crisis.
 Starfish operates more than a dozen programs at service sites throughout metropolitan Detroit, employs 400 people with a $35 million dollar budget that serves more than 10,000 at-risk children and families each year.

 Ms. Kirsten Lodal is the Co-Founder and CEO of LIFT.
 Each year LIFT helps thousands of people in its centers in Boston, Chicago, New York, Los Angeles, Philadelphia, and Washington, DC. build the strong personal, social, and financial foundations they need to get ahead.
 LIFT’s model allows families to gain the confidence they need and tap into a network of support to get on-and stay on-solid ground.
 Since its inception, LIFT has served more than 100,000 families across the nation.

 University of Wisconsin School of Medicine

-Dr. Dipesh Navsaria is an assistant professor of pediatrics at the University of Wisconsin School of Medicine and Public Health.
+Dr. Dipesh Navsaria is an associate professor of pediatrics at the University of Wisconsin School of Medicine and Public Health.
 He practices primary-care pediatrics at a community health center working with underserved populations.
 He is also deeply involved in Reach Out and Read, an initiative that makes literacy promotion a standard part of pediatric primary care, so that children grow up with books and a love of reading.
 He is also involved with early brain and child development leadership with the American Academy of Pediatrics and public health education with medical students.